 How to get to Playa Madame: From Las Galeras, walk towards Playa Madame.
 The best is to go with a guide or a proper GPS.
-Alternatively, take the boat excursion to Playa Frontón and negotiate with the captains to include a stop by boat at Playa Madame.

 21) Playa Frontón

-If you are looking for a Robinson Crusoe style beach in Samaná, this is your place to go.
+If you are looking for a Robinson Crusoe-style beach in Samaná, this is your place to go.
 Accessible only by boat or on foot, Playa Frontón is a pristine and palm-covered beach, which is secluded behind a steep and impressive rock wall and thus offers a spectacular and unique setting when it comes to beaches in the Dominican Republic.
-In addition, a reef is nestled in front of the beach, which not only is home to some decent snorkeling opportunities, it is also the crucial factor for the shallow water and the shimmering color which results in great photos of Playa Frontón.
+In addition, a reef is nestled in front of the beach, which not only is home to some decent snorkeling opportunities, but it is also a crucial factor for the shallow water and the shimmering color which results in great photos of Playa Frontón.